 | Heavyweight base layer | $130–200 | $60–100 |

 For budget trekkers, the price difference is meaningful.
 For those prioritising comfort and odour management, the premium for merino is usually considered worthwhile.
+If you are watching costs, see our budget trekking in Nepal guide and consider renting heavier gear in Kathmandu rather than buying everything.

 Blended Fabrics: The Compromise Solution